This post contains affiliate links and I may earn a commission if you make a purchase.

 And lastly, banks will want to see that you have enough money in your reserves just in case you happen to fall into a financial setback.

-It used to be a good rule of thumb to have at least up to 3 months of money reserves, but now just to be on the safe banks want to see that you have at least 3-6 months of reserves.
+It used to be a good rule of thumb to have at least 3 months of money reserves, but now just to be on the safe banks, you want to see that you have at least 3-6 months of reserves.

 Here’s how you calculate how much is necessary to have in reserves.

-For Fannie Mae and Freddie Mac loans, the amount needed in reserves vary depending on your credit score and the loan to value ratio.
-As a rule of thumb though, the riskier the loan, the more you need to have in reserves.
+For Fannie Mae and Freddie Mac loans, the amount needed in reserves varies depending on your credit score and the loan to value ratio.
+As a rule of thumb, though, the riskier the loan, the more you need to have in reserves.

 First time home buyer mistakes to avoid

 If you’re a first-time homebuyer, especially one who has waited years to buy a home, you may have a daydream about the perfect house.

 Maybe you picture a cute bungalow with a nice garden in the backyard with room for the kids to play.
 Perhaps you imagine a flower-lined walkway and a picket fence.

 While daydreams are nice, and you may actually find a home just like you imagine, you should also remember that you face a steep learning curve as a first home buyer.